fxyjj/PyhtonLn/Chapter4/C4ObjectType.md

 len(): a function used to return the length of the **string**

-Sometime if we wanna know the number of digits of some big number, we could use:
+Sometimes if we wanna know the number of digits of some big number, we could use:

 `len(str(1234567890))`